Cabcharge, Ignorants, Racists and Exclusive dealing and third line forcing (s47)

 I have referred your email to Minister Campbell for his consideration and direct response to you.

-Minister Assisting the Minister for Health (Mental Health)
+Kind regards Office of the Hon Barbara Perry MP Minister for Local Government and Minister Assisting the Minister for Health (Mental Health)

 Who Is Your Enemy?